coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ## Specifications

-Our navigation needs to use semantic HTML.
+The navigation needs to use semantic HTML.
 It needs to be accessible.
 It needs to be responsive.
 It needs to accommodate top-level links, navigation items with limited options, and items with a larger body of content/more options.
 We need to be able to change the content of the navigation with ease.

 ## Stack